 The register also spells out the rights of any third parties; those, for example, of tenants.
 Such tenants can't bar the sale of the property, but the new owner is bound by any lease arrangements to which the previous owner agreed.
 Hence, the new owner can't evict a tenant before the lease expires.

-Interest rates for mortgages are presently below the long time average, ranging between 2.97 percent and 4.65 percent, depending to some degree on the duration of the financing plan.
+Interest rates for mortgages are presently below the long time average, ranging (according to most sources) between 0.61 percent and 2.87 percent, depending to some degree on the duration of the financing plan and down payment.
 Most mortgages are for 10 or 20 years but could be up to 25 years or as low as 5 years.
 (Figures as of April 2019).

 Prognoses by banks and other parties see long term stability in interest rates, perhaps with slight up or down fluctuations.
 It is possible to decrease the total amount of interest paid by integrating a "Sondertilgung" (option for additional annual repayment) into your mortgage.
 This is normally 5 to 10% of the original mortgage amount.
-The greater this payment (Disagio) is, the less will be the interest costs in the long run.
+The greater this payment is, the less will be the interest costs in the long run.

 As mentioned before, financing is a matter that requires individual, specialized advice.
-RSB therefore recommend getting professional advice from a bank specialist and/or a tax consultant.
+Getting professional advice from a bank specialist and/or a tax consultant is highly recommended.

 The purchase or construction of housing for your own use can, under certain circumstances, be subsidized by the government in Germany via KFW-loans and other state/regional supported programs.
 There may also be some tax advantages involved.
-Basically, the persons most likely to benefit from these subsidies are those of modest income with minor children who are buying or building moderately priced housing.
-Here it is especially important to get personalized counsel from a bank or tax consultant.
+Here it is especially important to get personalized counsel from a mortgage advisor, bank or tax consultant.

 Of course there are further regulations covering many more details.
-It is therefore advisable to check each individual situation with a bank.
+It is therefore advisable to check each individual situation with an appropriate advisor.